Arputharajp/my-coding-journey/README.md

 Here are some examples of what you'll find in this repository:

-- **Python Basics** – Variables, loops, functions, and simple scripts.
+- **Java Basics** – Variables, loops, functions, and simple scripts.
 - **JavaScript Exercises** – DOM manipulation, functions, and small apps.
 - **Mini Projects** – Small games, utilities, and practice projects.
 - **Algorithms & Data Structures** – Problem-solving with explanations.